 Tech Powered Math

 When I launched this site in the summer of 2010, I was pretty much starting from nothing.
-In less than a year, I’d been one of the first to cover the release of the TI-Nspire CX, reviewed countless calculators, apps, and software packages, and covered the annual meeting of the National Council of Teachers of Mathematics.
-It’s been a thrilling ride to watch the readership grow.
-I hope you will enjoy your time browsing Tech Powered Math as much as I’ve enjoyed creating it.
+In less than a year, I’d been one of the first to cover the release of the TI-Nspire CX, reviewed countless calculator, software packages, and covered the annual meeting of the National Council of Teachers of Mathematics.
+It’s been a thrilling ride to watch the readership grow, and I hope you’ll join me on the journey.

 techpoweredmath via gmail